socraticDevBlog/platform-interview/tf_refactored/readme.md

 ### not using Terraform Workspace
 I chose not to use _terraform workspace_ to isolate various environments.
-Since we deal with various credentials, I think using autonomous tfstate files and tfvars files is the way to go for this exercise.
+Since we deal with various credentials, I think using autonomous tfstate files

 ### commands ran by automated deployment pipeline*